Home

 By Creative Primary Literacy

-A biography writing unit about the life of famous Dutch artist, Rembrandt.
-The NO PREP unit has been split into four separate lessons and is perfect for students in fifth grade or sixth grade.
+A discussion writing unit allowing children to research, discuss and write about who was the greatest Ancient Egyptian leader: Cleopatra, Tutankhamun or Ramesses II.
+The unit has been split into four separate lessons which and is perfect for students in fifth grade or sixth grade.

 Included in this PDF printable resource: